bazmonk/minibook-dual-accelerometer/README.md

 inside the accelerometer driver (`mxc6655angle.dll`)

 This repo is an attempt to implement a similar 'software angle sensor' for Linux.
-Since floating-poing math is frowned-upon inside the Linux kernel, we cannot do this entirely inside a driver as in Windows.
+Since floating-point math is frowned-upon inside the Linux kernel, we cannot do this entirely inside a driver as in Windows.
 Instead, we have separate driver and userspace components: